Giveth/giveth-wiki/wiki/documentation/future.md

 ![Overtime Balance](../images/future/analytics-overtime.svg)

 <a name="fig-fiat-donation">Example of overtime balance graph.</a> The data are taken from Giveth budget.
-Note that id does not reflect the real spending well as ether was 60 times lower before march 2017.
+Note that it does not reflect the well the actual value spent as Ether was 60 times lower before March 2017.

 ![Monthly Spending](../images/future/analytics-monthly-spending.svg)

 <a name="fig-fiat-donation">Example of monthly spending breakdown.</a> The data are taken from Giveth budget.
-Note that id does not reflect the real spending well as ether was 60 times lower before march 2017.
+Note that it does not reflect the well the actual value spent as Ether was 60 times lower before March 2017.

 ## DAC Governance